-Competence, training and awareness in OHSEP is an integral part of the OHSEP Policies which recognises the differing levels of responsibility, ability and literacy.
+Competence, training and awareness in health and safety is an integral part of the Health and Safety Policy and Procedures which recognises the differing levels of responsibility, ability and literacy.
 Information relating to how training is undertaken and specific courses relating to tier management and other employees is detailed within the individual teams training matrix and or other relevant documentation.

-Corporate Directors, Heads of Service, Managers, Team Leaders and Headteachers are responsible for identifying the OHSEP training needs of employees and will, at regular intervals, review the training requirements and objectives for persons they are responsible for so as to ensure that their staff are competent to undertake the duties for which they have been employed.
-Where necessary training will be amended to address changes in OHSEP, consequences, behaviour and personal performance.
+Corporate Directors, Heads of Service, Managers, Team Leaders and Headteachers are responsible for identifying the health and safety training needs of employees and will, at regular intervals, review the training requirements and objectives for persons they are responsible for so as to ensure that their staff are competent to undertake the duties for which they have been employed.
+Where necessary training will be amended to address changes in health and safety, consequences, behaviour and personal performance.

-New employees and employees transferred from other Directorates are instructed on the importance of conforming to the OHSEP Procedures and other requirements of this Policy.
-They are also informed of all the relevant OHSEP matters, risk control systems and workplace precautions that are particular to their work and/or their workplace.
+New employees and employees transferred from other ddirectorates are instructed on the importance of conforming to the health and safety pprocedures and other requirements of this Policy.
+They are also informed of all the relevant health and safety matters, risk control systems and workplace precautions that are particular to their work and/or their workplace.
 This includes instruction and training about machinery, articles, equipment and/or substances for use at work and/or risks relating to the workplace where relevant.

-The aim of the Training Procedure is to ensure the OHSEP training needs of new and existing employees are continuously monitored in order to identify short-comings in knowledge and skills as part of continuing professional development.
-The primary management tool currently used to ensure OHSEP training is carried out is the Employee Development Review (EDR).
-This initiative can be used for health and safety training courses as well as professional development courses.
+The aim of the Training Procedure is to ensure the health and safety training needs of new and existing employees are continuously monitored in order to identify short-comings in knowledge and skills as part of continuing professional development.
+The primary management tools currently used to ensure health and safety training is identified and carried out is Staff Supervisions, 1:1's and Employee Development Reviews (EDR).
+These initiatives can be used for health and safety training courses as well as professional development courses.